How to create a capsule wardrobe

 Welcome!
 Since I published this post a few years ago, it has become one of my most popular posts.
 If you’re here, you are probably looking for a solution to the daily challenge of feeling like your have nothing to wear, even if you have a closet full of clothes.

 I’ll share what worked for me so that you can build a solution that works for you, too!

 When I first began the process of building a capsule wardrobe, I started with a very healthy edit of my closet.
 As in, toss everything that didn’t fit right, didn’t feel right, or it just wasn’t me.
 I wasn’t wearing those items, and they were creating the illusion that I had an abundance of things to wear.

 At the end I realized I was only actually wearing about 10-20% of the clothes that were in my closet!
 And of the items that remained, I realized I had a collection of pieces that don’t relate to each other.

 And there was my ‘aha’ moment.
-What I have been lacking is a PLAN!

 So I started from the beginning.
 I took my few remaining pieces and started piecing together a palette that works with my hair, skin and eye coloring.
 Using what I already own and a few new pieces, I wanted to create a 25 piece wardrobe that would give me at least 40 combinations.
 Each new piece had to meet the following conditions: